-Understanding the social nature of humans and the social world in which they live.
-Analysis of such topics as culture, socialization, social groups and social institutions, stratification, the family, gender relations, race and ethnicity, minorities, social deviance, social change and technology, the urban community, population and the environment.
+Sociology is the study of human group behavior and society.
+This course includes analysis of topics such as culture, socialization, social groups and social institutions, stratification, the family, gender relations, race and ethnicity, minorities, social deviance, social change and technology, the urban community, population and the environment.
 Both Western and non-Western cross-cultural comparisons are provided throughout the course.

 SOC 101 - Introduction to Sociology